 Teaching with the case method allows students to begin to think and act as industry professionals in roles similar to what they aspire to fill.
 Using CSSM, instructors can provide an action-oriented teaching and learning environment, allowing students to develop and enhance skills such as critical thinking, strategic decision making, creativity, teamwork, and leadership.
 Researchers and practitioners in sport management and business can also use CSSM to obtain real-world information to assist training, improve their own roles, and enact better systems in their careers.

 The online journal serves as a searchable library of cases, and the printed annual issue features new cases that were added throughout the previous year.
+Cases may be purchased individually, or users may access all cases with an individual or institutional subscription.
 For individual subscribers, CSSM is available in online only or print plus online subscription formats.
-Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
+Both versions allow subscribers access to the journal’s case studies and online access to digital archives of back volumes.

 Institutional subscriptions are offered in the same formats mentioned previously.
 Institutional subscriptions must be placed by phone.